nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 > **Note**: For nested sub-objects, `@graph` is optional — the parent's graph IRI is used.
 >
-> **Note**: If you want to use the ORM signal object in a non-component context, you can create an ORM connection manually using `OrmConnection.getOrCreate()`.
+> **Note**: If you want to use the ORM signal object in a non-component context, you can create an ORM connection manually using `OrmSubscription.getOrCreate()`.

 ### Modifying Objects